ahermant/vue-name-generator/README.md

 * maxLength: number - (default: 30) maxLength of the string generated
 * noSpace: boolean - (default: true) when true, remove all the spaces from the inputs
 * separator: string - (default: -) separate the entry of each of the input files
+* icon: string - (default: mdi-tag-plus) define the icon used for the generator
+* title: string - (default: Clic to generate a new name) define the title of the span

 ###### Contributing